 I by no means want to suggest that it is a waste of time to periodically document the fact that private funding for the arts continues to primarily support upper middle class white people.
 This is, perhaps, a message that needs to be transmitted continually if the situation is to change.
 And, as the report accurately suggests, this issue is becoming more acute as arts funding fails to keep pace with dramatic socio-economic changes that are occurring.

-The Have Nots are embracing all this transparency, blogging and tweeting and exposing the shady behavior of the Haves because they feel they have nothing to lose.
+In the meantime… The Have Nots are embracing all this transparency, blogging, and tweeting, and exposing the shady behavior of the Haves because they feel they have nothing to lose.
 The hope is all this transparency will lead to the fall/death of the Haves.
 The example most often cited (I’ve used it myself) is the power of Internet transparency as evidenced in Egypt and the end of the Mubarek dictatorship led by a Facebook/Twitter revolution.

 And in what feels like an unbridgeable divide, all Haves seem smug and all Have Nots seem whiny.
 But the question we have to ask ourselves is are we planning to fight each other to the death?
 Or perhaps because we are living inside of a democracy, (albeit barely functioning) the Egypt analogy isn’t quite apt, and we need to consider a solution other than a complete overthrow of existing institutions.
 We need a solution that acknowledges the interdependent nature of artists and institutions.